 Dining in Dubai

-As with travelling anywhere, to minimise your food costs when travelling to Dubai on a budget, avoid restaurants in touristic areas or in expensive hotels.
+As with travelling anywhere, to minimise your food costs when travelling to Dubai on a budget, avoid restaurants in tourist areas or in expensive hotels.
 Fortunately, there are many excellent international options for dining out in Dubai.

-Try to do your research as to what eateries are around the neighborhoods that you are going to be spending time in advance so that you don’t wind up spending $40 on a bad burger or something as an impromptu choice.
+Try to do your research as to what eateries are around the neighborhoods where you are going to be spending time in advance so that you don’t wind up spending $40 on a bad burger or something as an impromptu choice.
 The best cafes in Dubai are not always the ones with the highest price tags.

-As mentioned, if you opt to stay self-catered in Dubai such as by staying at an Airbnb apartment, you can completely minimise your food budget.
+If you opt to stay self-catered in Dubai such as by staying at an Airbnb apartment, you can drastically reduce your food budget.
 International supermarket chains such as Carrefour have branches around Dubai.

 Transportation Costs in Dubai

 Dubai is perhaps the least pedestrian-friendly city in the world.
 It is not just the fact that the distances between points of interest are huge, but that the roads are not even pedestrianised or walkable.

-Taking Cabs in Dubai
+Taking cabs in Dubai

 Taking cabs in Dubai is often the most convenient option to get from A to B but it is certainly not the cheapest.
 Uber exists in Dubai as does Careem which is the UAE alternative of the app.

-Taking the Metro in Dubai
+Taking the metro in Dubai

 Taking the metro is the least expensive option for getting around Dubai.
 The only downside is the fact that the network is not extensive and runs only around the touristic areas.

-If you need to travel somewhere that isn’t served directly by metro, the best thing to do is to take the metro as far as you can go, and then take a cab the remainder of the way.
+If you need to travel somewhere that isn’t served directly by the metro, the best thing to do is to take the metro as far as you can go, and then take a cab the remainder of the way.

-Renting a Car in Dubai
+Renting a car in Dubai

-If travelling around the wider UAE or travelling as a group, renting a car is a convenient and cost-effective option.
+If you are travelling around the wider UAE or travelling as a group, renting a car is a convenient and cost-effective option.
 Gas is cheap, and there are plenty of beautiful and interesting sites just a short journey away from Dubai.

-Taking the Bus in Dubai
+Taking the bus in Dubai

 Buses are not a convenient way of getting around Dubai.
 The only line that may be of any use is the number 8 bus which runs along a parallel route from Bur Dubai to the Dubai Marina and vice versa.

 How Much to Budget for Travel to Dubai

 Depending on your definition of “budget”, you can spend anywhere from $40 – $100 a day in Dubai.
-This can vary depending upon how you get around, your accommodation choices and whether you cook for yourself or choose to eat out.
+This can vary depending upon how you get around, your accommodation choices, and whether you cook for yourself or choose to eat out.